meadowsys/action-get-mc-jar/README.md

 the version of minecraft that was downloaded (provided for when `mcversion` was set to latest or snapshot)

-## To extract the jar
+## To extract the jar in the action

-I don't include that in this action, because essentially it's just a zip file.
-You can you an unzipping tool to unzip the downloaded jar.
-I have yet to test it for this, but the [zip action](https://github.com/marketplace/actions/create-zip-file) does its job well.
+I don't include that in this action, because essentially the downloaded jar file is just a zip file.
+You can you an unzipping action to unzip the downloaded jar.
+I have yet to test this action for this specific purpose, but I have used [the zip action](https://github.com/marketplace/actions/create-zip-file), and I recommend it!